ssmit1986/lazyLists/README.md

 * 21 September 2018:
     * Add lazyTuples, which is the lazy version of Tuples.
 Includes helper functions for generating tuples efficiently.
+		* Hotfix: lazyTuples will now switch between compiled evaluation and regular evaluation depending on the size of the integers involves (since Compile can only use machine numbers).